 9 FEES & COSTS

-9.1 We will charge fees in accordance with our rate card, a copy of which will be send to you once your account has been opened.
+9.1 We will charge fees in accordance with our rate card, a copy of which will be sent to you by IG once your account has been opened.
 Typically, this will be the brokers standard dealing cost and spreads, with no additional premium.
 We do not charge a mark-up on the standard trading charges with IG.
 Full details of these charges can be found on the IG website here – https://www.ig.com/uk/help-and-support/spread-betting-and-cfds/fees-and-charges/what-are-igs-shares-cfd-product-details

 9.3 Other global market minimum commissions are available upon request.
 Other charges, including overnight financing, may apply and will be confirmed in your rate card.